haroldtreen/haroldtreen.github.io/_posts/2016-07-27-six-months-of-backpacking.md

 - I realized that the vast majority of people in Colombia don't speak english.
 Spanish would need to be learned.
 - My fantasy of eating delicious food from carts never materialized.
 Fast food and instant coffee were more the norm.
 - Taking time to practice Spanish/read up on things in Medellin left me feeling guilty.
 Why was I sitting on my laptop?
 I should be out exploring the world!
 - Stories of crime throughout the country left me on edge.
-Walking around the city with my cellphone felt scary, let alone bussing to another city.
+Walking to a cafe with my laptop felt scary, let alone taking nights busses other cities.
-- Every decision felt critical.
+- Every decision felt critical:
   If I headed North, I would have to backtrack to go South.
-If I spent 5 days in X, I would only have 3 days to visit Y. Don't waste money!
+  If I spent 5 days in X, I would only have 3 days to visit Y.
+  Don't waste money!
 Don't waste time!

-But Medellin was a nice city and lots of other travelers also said they had stayed there longer then planned.
-So I was normal.
-Phew!
+Relief came when I heard other people say they stayed longer then planned. *I wasn't a lazy traveller, I was just in a good city where EVERYONE gets stuck.
+I'm still normal.*
 I left the city after two weeks of staying there.
 So much time!
 I would need to pick up the pace to get back on track.

-My next few cities put me on edge.
-On one hand I wanted to see them as quickly as possible and move on.
-On the other hand, there was so much to see!
-And I had to see it all.
+I was on edge for my next few cities.
+On one hand I wanted to see all the things they had to offer.
+On the other hand, I wasn't keeping up with my plan and "needed" to move faster.

 - In Cartagena I skipped all the beaches.
 - In Santa Marta I opted for a day-trip to Tayrona rather then camping.
 Palomino and other beaches were skipped.
 - I had heard about an awesome hostel in Minca.
 Skipped that.
 "No time".

 In Bogota I finally slowed down the pace.
-My hostel was full of awesome people - I decided to spend a *WHOLE WEEK* (Gutsy, I know!).
+My hostel was full of awesome people so I stayed for a *WHOLE WEEK* (Gutsy, I know!).

-Even there I was taking on a lot.
+It was one city but I was seeing a lot.
 A trip to the Salt Cathedral.
 A trip to Villa De Leyva.

 After all the rushing I felt...gross.
 Stuff, stuff, stuff!
 See, see, see!
 Do, do, do!

 But I had to keep going.
-I wanted to stop moving and my best hope for that would be checking off all my boxes.
+If I wanted to stop moving, my best hope would be checking off all the boxes.
 Then my trip would be over and I could relax.

-**HA!**

-I was searching ***"Travel Fatigue"***.
+It wasn't working though.
+Next thing you know I'm searching ***"Travel Fatigue"***.
 The internet suggested taking a break, staying in one place and creating some routine.

 **...Fine.**

 So I went back to Medellin.
-The plan was to wait for friends from Bogota to meet me there.
-Or make other friends and continue travelling with them.
+I could stay there until friends caught up or I met other friends to continue travelling with them.
 People were another thing I was beginning to really miss.

 I went to a bunch of different hostels.
 I moved around trying to find a good neighborhood/vibe.
 This search lead to another realization.